-A PIP is a plan mutually agreed upon by resident, RPD and advisor that will be documented and tracked in PharmAcademic to correct or address issues related to poor residency work performance.
-A PIP for a struggling resident will be initiated by preceptor (or delegate) and RPD when and if at least one of the following criteria are met:
+A PIP is a remediation plan mutually agreed upon by the resident, RPD and advisor that will be documented and tracked in PharmAcademic to correct or address issues related to poor work performance.
+The PIP will be managed over a 30 day timeline with weekly check-ins.